 10. Thermostat Problems

-Before you start looking for the best AC installation in your area, it’s important to troubleshoot other issues, like thermostat problems.
+Before you start looking for the best air conditioning installation in your area, it’s important to troubleshoot other issues, like thermostat problems.
 Your thermostat is responsible for turning your system on and off.
 If it isn’t working properly, it may stop signaling your AC to turn on when the indoor temperature rises.

 Depending on the thermostat type, you may be able to reset the thermostat or replace its batteries.
 Then, see if your AC starts blowing cold air again.
 If it doesn’t, you may need to get your thermostat replaced.